 Describe a typical shoot.

 Choosing the right team is crucial.
 Every single element is important and there is no room for mistakes.
-Once the team and model is chosen, we discuss ideas and develop mood boards, each of the team member usually gathers more suggestions, mood boards, give their expertise and comes up with more ideas based on the initial story given usually by myself (however any Creative can approach me with the idea).
-Typical shoot is a full day production with one or two models, we start off with the first look: Hair , Make Up and Nails being done, whilst I prepare the set and do lighting test shots with my Assistant.
-We usually shoot between 6-8 clothing looks with 2,3 make up, hair and nail look changes.
+Once the team and model are chosen, we discuss ideas and develop mood boards, each of the team members usually gathers more suggestions, mood boards, give their expertise and comes up with more ideas based on the initial story given usually by myself (however any Creative can approach me with the idea).
+The typical shoot is a full day production with one or two models, we start off with the first look: Hair, Makeup and Nails being done, whilst I prepare the set and do lighting test shots with my Assistant.
+We usually shoot between 6-8 clothing looks with 2,3 makeup, hair and nail look changes.

 How much time do you spend taking photos, versus retouching photos?

-I sometimes laugh that 95% of my work is emails, organising and choosing the images and 5% of it is actual shooting.
-For Fashion I outsource my images and collaborate with fantastic Retouchers whom I trust, yet still a lot of my daily tasks are to do with enquiries, research, meetings and preparing for next shoots.
+I sometimes laugh that 95% of my work is emails, organizing and choosing the images and 5% of it is actual shooting.
+For Fashion, I outsource my images and collaborate with fantastic Retouchers whom I trust, yet still, a lot of my daily tasks are to do with inquiries, research, meetings and preparing for next shoots.

 Perhaps a reflector?
-It acts almost as a second light, fills in the shadows and gives fabulous glow.
+It acts almost like a second light, fills in the shadows and gives a fabulous glow.

 Who would you like to work with most?